 In early 2017, we filed an IND application and began clinical development with KPL-716 in a Phase 1a/1b clinical trial in healthy volunteers and in subjects with moderate-to-severe atopic dermatitis experiencing moderate-to-severe pruritus, respectively.
 The trial uses a double-blind, randomized, placebo-controlled, sequential-group design to evaluate the safety, tolerability, pharmacokinetics and immunogenicity of KPL-716 in male and female subjects.
 In addition, in the single-dose Phase 1b portion of the trial, the cohorts of subjects with moderate-to-severe atopic dermatitis received dose levels of KPL-716 that could show an early signal of efficacy in reducing pruritus as an exploratory endpoint using a validated Numerical Rating Score which measures pruritus intensity.
 We have completed dosing in the first portion of the Phase 1a/1b clinical trial, which is a single ascending dose design.
 Each dosing cohort received a single dose of KPL-716 administered intravenously or subcutaneously.
 In the second portion of the Phase 1b clinical trial, each subject will receive repeated single doses of KPL-716 administered subcutaneously.
 We expect to report preliminary data from the single ascending dose cohorts of this portion of this trial in the second half of 2018.
-In the second portion of the Phase 1a/1b clinical trial, each subject in the cohort will receive repeated single doses of KPL-716 administered doses of the Phase 1a/1b clinical trial, each subject in the cohort will receive repeated single doses of KPL-716 administered subcutaneously.
+In the second portion of the Phase 1a/1b clinical trial, each subject in the cohort will receive repeated single doses of KPL-716 administered subcutaneously.
 We plan to commence dosing in this portion of the trial in 2018, subject to submission to, and review by, the FDA and Canadian regulatory authorities of our recently completed primate chronic toxicology study.